Welcome to today's edition of the Rush 24-7 podcast.

 He's genuinely thoughtful.

-Uh genuinely thoughtful, not just poser thoughtfulness like uh Obama.
+He's a soft-spoken man, but he's a thoughtful guy, genuinely thoughtful, not just poser thoughtfulness like Obama.

-And he is he is he actually gave an answer that showed he'd given some thought to what happened at this community college in Oregon.
+And he actually gave an answer that showed he'd given some thought to what happened at this community college in Oregon.

-And he has been pillaried for it, whereas it's absolutely the sort and I'm gonna defend him today because it's absolutely the sort of thing you should be able to say.
+And I'm going to defend him today because it's absolutely the sort of thing you should be able to say.

-Because it's more important, it's more important than just striking an attitude about how beastly guns are all the rest of it.
+It's more important than just striking an attitude about how beastly guns are or all the rest of it.

-Because d two things you can say, even if you look at it from the Democrats' point of view, if you ban all guns tomorrow, there's still going to be over three hundred million of them in the country.
+Even if you look at it from the Democrats' point of view, if you ban all guns tomorrow, there's still going to be over 300 million of them in the country.

 That is going to be a hell of a big government program if he were to try and implement it.

-If you were to look at it from a uh a pro-gun point of view, which is to say, look, okay, you've got thirty-seven uh gun laws that criminals break, so let's pass a thirty-eighth gun law, and they're this this will the thirty-eighth gun law will be the charm, and they won't break this one.
+If you were to look at it from a pro-gun point of view, which is to say, look, okay, you've got 37 gun laws that criminals break, so let's pass a 38th gun law, and the 38th gun law will be the charm, and they won't break this one.

-Uh if you look at it from from a pro-gun point of view, uh criminals break all existing gun laws, and they'll break whatever gun laws are passed.
+If you look at it from a pro-gun point of view, criminals break all existing gun laws and they'll break whatever gun laws are passed.

-So we're still gonna have things like what happened in Oregon.
+So we're still going to have things like what happened in Oregon.

 So the question is, what do you do about it?